daylinmorgan/clonmapper/docs/docs/protocol.md

 [^31]: It is very important to know the number of cells at the time of transduction.
 This number is used to calculate viral titer.
-[^32]: Trypan blue exclusion is performed by mixing equal parts 0.05% Trypan blue with your cell suspension, usually 10 $\mu$L of each, then load 10 $\mu$L of the stained suspension into the hemocytometer.
+[^32]: Trypan blue exclusion is performed by mixing equal parts 0.05% Trypan blue with your cell suspension, usually 10 µL of each, then load 10 µL of the stained suspension into the hemocytometer.
 [^33]: Hexadimethrine bromide is a cationic solution that assists in viral adsorption to cells [@davis2002].
   Hexadimethrine bromide can be toxic to some cells.
   Hexadimethrine bromide sensitivity should be assessed via serial dilution to determine maximum tolerable hexadimethrine bromide dose before determining viral titer.
-Most cells respond well to 6-8 $\mu$g/mL hexadimethrine bromide.
+Most cells respond well to 6-8 µg/mL hexadimethrine bromide.
 [^34]: Ensure one well is kept uninfected as a negative control.
-  A range of 0.5-200 $\mu$L is usually sufficient to find viral titer, e.g. 0, 0.5, 1, 5, 10, 25, 50, 100, 150, 200 $\mu$L.
+  A range of 0.5-200 µL is usually sufficient to find viral titer, e.g. 0, 0.5, 1, 5, 10, 25, 50, 100, 150, 200 µL.
 [^35]: Lentiviral exposure time will vary across cell type dependent on growth dynamics and properties intrinsic to the cells.
   Optimize lentiviral exposure time with constitutively active